Things To Do In Madeira Island

 Go souvenir shopping

 There are many places to buy traditional souvenirs in Funchal.
-We recommend Armazém do Mercado, the Caravel Art Center and Bordal.
-Set behind the Lavradores market, Armazém do Mercado houses a series of boutique shops, cafés and a toy museum.
-Here you can find a mix of traditional and modern crafts designed by local artists.
+We recommend Armazém do Mercado, the Caravel Art Center, and Bordal.
+Set behind the Lavradores market, Armazém do Mercado houses a few stalls selling a mix of traditional and modern crafts designed by local artists.
 The Caravel Art Centre is an art gallery, but you can also find some artisanal items in their gift shop.
-Finally, there's Bordal, a shop founded in 1962 that sells traditional Madeiran embroideries.
-You can visit their factory at Rua Fernão Ornelas.
+Finally, there's Bordal, a shop founded in 1962, that sells traditional Madeiran embroideries at Rua Dr. Fernão Ornelas.
 They also have a branch at the airport in case you need a last-minute souvenir!

 Join a Madeira wine tasting

-Next, we headed to the Blandy’s Lodge to taste some local wine.
+Next, head to the Blandy’s Lodge to taste some local wine.
 Vinho da Madeira, or Madeira Wine, is a fortified drink that ages through heat.
 It can range from dry to sweet, and usually has the taste of caramel and roasted nuts.
 Blandy's is one of the most famous producers of Madeira wine, and you can visit their cellars in Funchal.
-We joined one of their afternoon tours and learned how they transform the grapes into wine and how they store it.
-The 45-minute tour ended with a visit to the museum and a sample of the wine.
+During the 45-minute tour, you’ll learn the history of the company, the different grape varieties and the wine that comes from it.
+The tour ends with a sampling of two Madeira wines.

 Take a walk by the waterfront

-We finished our first day in Funchal with a walk along the waterfront.
+Finish the day with a walk along the waterfront.
 The palm-tree-lined promenade is the perfect place to take in the ocean views and the mountains rising above the city.
-We started at the marina, and then followed the Avenida do Mar until Praça do Povo.
+Start at the marina, and then follow the Avenida do Mar until Praça do Povo.

 Map of The Afternoon Tour